-This recipe will produce a solid chocolate dough that you can use with a myriad of pie recipes, from individual black forest tarts to chocolate sandwich cookies.
+This recipe produces a solid chocolate dough that can be used with a myriad of pie recipes, from individual black forest tarts to chocolate sandwich cookies.

 Though we love pies, they can appear daunting because making homemade pie crust can be challenging, especially when you're starting out.

-This one took a long time to get right as I was using too much cocoa powder at first, making it borderline bitter and astringent.
+This one took a long time to perfect, as I used too much cocoa powder at first, making it borderline bitter and astringent.

 Replace your favorite traditional crust with this one for an extra dose of chocolate.
-It's especially good for recipes with chocolate in the filling, like the chocolate raspberry tart or the chocolate pecan pie.
+It's especially good for recipes with chocolate in the filling, like the chocolate raspberry tart.

-But you can also replace cookie crusts with it and use it for the baked cheesecake with chocolate crust or the easiest chocolate mint mousse pie.
+- Pies and tarts.
+Any filling with chocolate and/or berries is great for a chocolate crust.
+Replace cookie crusts with it and use it for a simple cheesecake pie or the easiest chocolate mint mousse pie.

 Ingredient list